How to Write the University of Texas-Austin (UT) Supplemental Essays: Examples + Guide 2025/2026

 Because it’s Texas-proud, it should come as little surprise that this standard bearer offers applicants the opportunity to apply for admission through ApplyTexas, but you can also apply through the Common App (and the requirements are the same, no matter which platform you use).
-And to show how serious school officials are about getting to know each of their applicants, the main application requires three essays, plus an option to write a fourth, and an optional (but highly recommended) extended resume.
+And to show how serious school officials are about getting to know each of their applicants, the main application requires two supplemental essays (in addition to the Common App’s personal essay), plus an option to write a third, and an optional (but very highly recommended) expanded resume.
 What are those prompts?
 Glad you asked ...

 What are the University of Texas Austin supplemental essay prompts?